LeonSering/NashFlowComputation/README.md

 - Again there are three different algorithms for computing a non-spillback thin flow.
 All of them should output the same but my vary in the running time.

-- Set the inflow rate.
+- Set the "Inflow Rate" to the desired value.

-- Click on "Compute Thin Flow" if the network is ready.
+- Click on "Compute Thin Flow" when the network is ready.

 - The bottom canvas shows the computed thin flow.
 Next to each node is the $\ell'$ value and next to each node the $x'$ value.